Nasdaq Slips as Tech Sector Remains Under Pressure

-The Nasdaq Composite edged lower Tuesday, weighed by declines in the shares of technology companies.
+The Nasdaq Composite edged lower Tuesday, weighed down by declines in the shares of technology companies.

 Continue Reading Below